anlawyer/NYT-Article-Search/README.md

-# NYT Article Scraper - react
+# NYT Article Search - React

 This is an application that scrapes articles from the New York Times website and allows users to save them.
 It is built with React.js, a Node/Express server, and uses MongoDB to store the saved articles.